-This exercise is a popular choice among trainers to target the glutes while reducing potential back or knee pain.
+This exercise is popular among trainers to target the glutes while reducing potential back or knee pain.
 You can also load the glute bridge to increase your glute strength, which will carry over to your deadlift and squat, or perform sets of them unweighted as a warm-up.
 If you don’t have access to weights at home, you can make the glute bridge more challenging by performing it one leg at a time.